 Level 2 Intent: Decide

 The intent of these objections are to help a customer decide whether or not to proceed with your solution.
-This may involve validating tactical or strategic limitations or conducting a comparative evaluation to another solution.
+This may involve validating tactical or strategic limitations or conducting a comparative evaluation of another solution.
 This is often where the default or “do nothing” option is considered.
 With each response, your customer either moves closer to or further away from your solution.
-While objections in this category have the potential be more emotionally charged, they still tend to fall on the logical side of the spectrum.
+While objections in this category have the potential to be more emotionally charged, they still tend to fall on the logical side of the spectrum.

 - do you offer monthly billing terms?